 This may sound like a no-brainer when it comes to listing out social media tips for entrepreneurs, but you would be surprised at how many campaigns fail due to lack of interesting (or relative) content.
 If you’re a beauty blogger who is trying to build a following that’s interested in your mad makeup skills, you don’t want to suddenly start posting book reviews, unless you’re planning on tying it into your content somehow.

 The recommended times per day to post vary across different platforms.
-For instance, posting once per day is sufficient for a Facebook or Instagram page, but you want to post at least 15-20 times on Twitter since the feed moves so quickly, and about the same amount of times on Pinterest.
+For instance, posting once per day is sufficient for a Facebook or Instagram page, but you want to post at least 15-20 times on Twitter since the feed moves so quickly.
 Whichever number you decide works best for your brand and schedule, try and be as consistent as possible with it.

 Use Pinterest to Drive Traffic

 Pinterest often gets overlooked when considering which social media platforms to use for marketing purposes, but it can actually work just as well, if not better than, Facebook or Twitter for your business.
-If your target market includes women between the ages of 18-40, you’ll definitely want to build a presence for your brand here, as women hold down the majority on the platform.
-Perhaps one of the main selling points for Pinterest is that when you create a pin, it can last and circulate for a lot longer than a Tweet.
+Perhaps one of the main selling points for Pinterest is that when you create a pin, it lasts forever.
+A pin can continue driving traffic to your site for years and years after its original creation, which isn’t something you can say about a Tweet.
+The one thing about the platform that’s sort of a downside is that you need to post several times per day to drive that traffic.
+Which is why we offer SEO Pinterest management and marketing packages for busy business owners.

 Use Tailwind for Instagram and Pinterest